LucasDelfino92/morrowindsharp/main.md

 - You will be prompted with a **BAIN** installer, here select only the following options and click **Ok**:
   - [X] **Core MGE XE**
   - [X] **Thicker Grass MGE XE**
 - After installation, disable the mod's plugins in your load order (those starting with Rem_).
-These plugins should only be active during Distant Land generation.
+These plugins should not be enabled during normal gameplay.
 - We will finish installation in the [**Distant Land**](main.md#re-running-distant-land) section.

 Adds groundcover to almost all regions.